Minimum-Viable-Product-Checklist

 The Moscow approach categorizes aspects as must have, should have, could have, and will not have Story mapping, in which a set of categories reflects each step of the user’s behavior on a horizontal axis, & features are categorized vertically under each of them.

-Regardless of the approach used, the objective is to establish a prioritized list of features necessary for product release.
+Regardless of the approach used, the objective is to prioritize MVP features necessary for product release.
 Anything that is not found to be a user priority may be saved for future versions.

 Wrapping Up